McMaster-Baby-Lab/handbook/pages/recruitment/DRDB/labInfo.md

 > Only Admin and Lab Manager roles can edit to Lab information.

-# Typical procedures for participant recruitment
+# Setup lab information on Settings page
 {: .no_toc }

 ## Table of contents